El-Moatasem/sahha_biomarkers/README.md

 # Sahha Biomarkers API Microservice

-This repository is a Rails-based API microservice that utilizes the Sahha.ai API to surface biomarkers.
+This repository is a Rails-based API microservice that utilizes the Sahha.ai API to surface and log biomarkers.

 ## Prerequisites
 - Ruby version: **3.2.2** (managed by rbenv)